boris-create/AnimatedGallery/README.md

     -   Initial Release

 ### TODO
-- Next steps
+- Add my own photos (these were used as a test)
-- Features planned
+- Features planned - open to ideas
 - Known bugs (N/A)

 ### Contact
 - boriscreate@gmail.com (could use a mentor)
-- Google Group/mailing list (if applicable)
+- Google Group/mailing list (N/A)
-- IRC or Slack (if applicable)
+- IRC or Slack (N/A)

 ## License